RohanGeorge23/RohanGeorge23/README.md

 **Version Control** and Operating Systems: Git / GitHub / GitLab, Linux server environment

-**Backend Operations**: Celery, Proficient in developing complex APIs, server provisioning, and microservices orchestration.
+**Backend Operations**: Thread Pooling, Proficient in developing complex APIs, server provisioning, and microservices orchestration.
 Familiar with messaging and caching solutions like Redis and Kafka.